Elastic Graphs: Electrical networks

 \end{itemize} The energy dissipated is identical to Equation~\eqref{eq:dir-1} for the Dirichlet energy of a map~$f$, in the special case that the target of~$f$ is $\RR$ with $k$ marked points at $V_1,\dots,V_k$.

 For resistor networks, the equations for the internal voltages and currents are linear, so $V(v)$, $I(\vec e)$, and $I_i$ are linear functions of the~$V_i$, while $E$ is a quadratic function of the~$V_i$.
 (By contrast, in the more general case considered in the bulk of this paper, the energy $\Dir_{[f]}$ as a function of lengths is only piecewise-quadratic.)
-The \emph{response matrix} of the resistor network is the matrix that gives the external currents~$I_i$ as a function of the~$V_i$.
-This turns out to be a symmetric matrix that also determines $E$ as a quadratic function of the~$V_i$.
+The \emph{response matrix} $\Lambda_{ij}(G)$ of a resistor network~$G$ is the matrix that gives the external currents~$I_i$ as a function of the external voltages~$V_j$.
+The matrix $\Lambda$ is symmetric and determines $E$ as a quadratic function of the~$V_i$:

 Much attention has been devoted to the question of when two resistor networks (with the same number of nodes) are \emph{electrically equivalent}, in the sense that the response matrices are the same.
 Series and parallel reduction of resistors are examples of electrical equivalence.
 A more substantial example \cite{Kennelly99:TriangleStar} is the \emph{$Y$--$\Delta$ transform}, that relates a 3-node network with the topology of a~$Y$ to one with the topology of a~$\Delta$: